-- Why do you show only three pollutants?
+- Why do you use only four pollutants?

 - Why does pollution appear to be low everywhere?

 Often air pollution levels in most areas of London are sufficiently small to be classified as low according to the air quality index.
 When this index was created these levels were considered unlikely to cause any adverse health effects.
-There is currently debate about whether there is any safe level for these pollutants, and there are plans to update the index soon.
+There is currently debate about whether there is any safe level for these pollutants.
 Much of the pollution in London is associated with traffic and zooming in to show individual roads will usually reveal locations where pollution levels are higher.

 - How accurate is it?

 Based on comparison of nowcast and measurements from monitoring sites we expect the nowcast to be a good visualisation of measured data to within half an index value for most locations.
-The 20m resolution of the model is not able to fully represent pollution concentrations within a few metres of roads and very localised sources of PM10.
+The 20m resolution of the model is not able to fully represent pollution concentrations within a few metres of roads and very localised sources of PM10 particles (PM10).
 We will be monitoring the performance of the nowcast and expect to be adjusting and improving it over time.
-A more in depth evaluation of nowcast accuracy is available here.
+A current indication of nowcast accuracy is available here.

 - Why is ozone(O3) lower in the middle of London?